 One $5,000 scholarship is available for Bulgarian student from the Srednogorski region (Mirkovo, Chavdar, Chelopech, Zlatitsa, Pirdop, Anton and Koprivshtitsa municipalities).
 Candidates with the highest results (high school grades and TOEFL score) shall be given advantage.

-One $2,500 scholarship is available for a first-year AUBG student.
+One $2,500 scholarship is available for freshman AUBG student.
 The awardee must have a result of TOEFL or the equivalent English Language proficiency exam above the average for the prior academic year’s incoming class and must be in need of financial support.

 Georgi Sava Rakovski Scholarship

-One $4,500 scholarship is available to students with a high school GPA of 3.0 or above (on a 4.0 scale) with financial need.
-The Georgi Sava Rakovski scholarship will be awarded to a qualified full-time student.
+One $4,500 scholarship is available to a student with a high school GPA of 3.0 or above (on a 4.0 scale) with financial need.
+Georgi Sava Rakovski Scholarship will be awarded to qualified full-time students.

 One scholarship of $2,000 for the first year of study is available to a student from Kyrgyzstan (Tajikistan, Turkmenistan, Uzbekistan or a country from Central Asia) with financial need.

-One $2,500 scholarship is available for a Bulgarian student, preferably coming from the Plovdiv region.
+One $2,500 scholarship is available for Bulgarian student coming with preference from the region of Plovdiv.